tc216997/cb_autosell_test1/readme.md

 ### Step 9.
 Push to heroku branch
 `git push heroku master`

 ### Step 10.
+Go to the heroku app dashboard.
+Go to configure dyno, turn off the web and turn on worker setting.
+Enter this
+`heroku restart`
+### in the console to restart the dyno in order for the settings change to take effect.

+### Step 11.
 Store the passphrase into environment variable on Heroku Dyno
 `heroku config:set PASSPHRASE=*secret passphrase you have set up*`

-### Step 11.
+### Step 12.
 Store the api_key into environment variable on Heroku Dyno
 `heroku config:set API_KEY=*api key you have set up*`

-### Step 12.
+### Step 13.
 Store the api_secret into environment variable on Heroku Dyno
 `heroku config:set API_SECRET=*api key you have set up*`

 #### We can check the status of the bot and whether the deployment was a success by entering